LeninSG21/WidowX/README.md

 ## Installation

 Download the WidowX folder and copy it into the Arduino/libraries folder.
 It should appear in the **include library** section.

+## Documentation

+In this section the kinematics of the WidowX Rotbot Arm will be described, in order to understand both the indexing in the library and the directions of turn of every motor.